phunware/maas-cme-android-sdk/README.md

-MaaSCMS Android SDK
+MaaSCME Android SDK
 ================

 Version 1.1.0

-This is the Android SDK for the MaaS Content Management System module.
+This is the Android SDK for the MaaS Content Management Engine module.
 Visit http://maas.phunware.com/ for more details and to sign up.

 Getting Started
 ---------------